kumahq/kuma-website/src/production/dp/kubernetes-dp.md

 2) It sends `connection: close` for HTTP/1.1 requests and GOAWAY frame for HTTP/2.
    This forces clients to close a connection and reconnect to the new instance.

 You can read [Kubernetes docs](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#pod-termination) to learn how Kubernetes handles pod lifecycle.
-Here is the summary with relevant parts for Kuma.
+Here is the summary with relevant parts for {{ site.mesh_product_name }}.

 Whenever a user or system deletes a Pod, Kubernetes does the following:
 1) It marks the Pod as terminated